The Skeptic Podcast

 The official podcast of The Skeptic, the UK’s longest-running publication offering skeptical analysis of pseudoscience, conspiracy theory and claims of the paranormal.

-Produced by Kat Ford and presented by Michael Marshall.
+Produced by Kat Ford and Michael Marshall.

 Latest Episode